nicola-masarone/lpc1769-projects/lpc1769_DHT11_LCD/README.md

   <img src="pic/DHT11_ack.png" width=500/>
 </p>

-The actual transmission of data then takes place, comprising a total of 40 bits, organized in 5 groups of 8: humidity in the whole part, humidity in the decimal part, temperature in the whole part, temperature in the decimal part, parity control.
+The actual transmission of data then takes place, comprising a total of *40 bits*, organized in *5 groups* of 8: *humidity in the whole part, humidity in the decimal part, temperature in the whole part, temperature in the decimal part, parity control*.
 In each group the most significant bit (b7) is transmitted first, then gradually up to the least significant (b0).
 To distinguish bits 0 from bits 1, the device modifies the duration of the response pulse, after a fixed preamble of 50μs, according to the following graphs (approximately 26-28 μs for bit 0 and 70 μs for bit 1); by measuring this duration with a timer, the microcontroller can correctly interpret the value of the bit received.
 <p align="center">
   <img src="pic/DHT11_bit01.png" width=500/>
 </p>